 Sick leave shall be accrued monthly for all eligible full-time employees at the rate of one and one quarter (1-1/4) days per month.

-Employees may be granted sick leave in minimum units of one (1) hour, provided that such time has been earned.
-Department Heads may grant usage in increments of no less than one-half (1/2) hour.
+Employees may be granted sick leave in increments of no less than one-half (1/2) hour.

 4.4 Family Sick Leave